robenkleene/web-references/google-docs.md

 ### Outline

-- `⌘[` / `⌘]`: Outdent / indent (also works with selection)
+- `⌘[` / `⌘]`: Unindent / indent (also works with selection)

-## History
+## Edit History

-In the top left, or click the `Last modified` text near the title.
+To access document edit history, hit the block in the top left, or click the `Last modified` text near the title.
 This might not be able to access, e.g., if you only have view access to a doc.

 ## Settings